top of page

 • Reproductive health improvements

-Additionally, cytotoxic properties of maca are reported for prostate, cervical, bladder, glioblastoma, ovarian, upper gastrointestinal, and skin cancer cell lines (5,6).
-Further, one animal study reported maca to be protective against testicular damage caused by radiation for the treatment of cancer (7).
+Additionally, cytotoxic properties of maca are reported for prostate, cervical, bladder, ovarian, upper gastrointestinal, and skin cancer cell lines (5,6).
+One study reported Peruvian maca could be a potential therapy for glioblastoma as it inhibits YAP-1 and PARP-1, proteins that, when overexpressed, contribute to the progression of this cancer (7).
+Further, one animal study reported maca to be protective against testicular damage caused by radiation for the treatment of cancer (8).

 Polysaccharides.jpeg